-Annualisation is a calculation process used to estimate an average concentration for a full year from a shorter period, such as the 6 months in this study.
+Annualisation is a calculation process used to estimate an average concentration for a full year from a shorter period, such as the approximately 6 months in this study.
 Annualisation ratios are worked out as a ratio of the average concentration in a full year (annual mean (Am)) to the average in the actual monitoring period measured (period mean (Pm)), using data from background continuous sites.
 The average concentration from the Zephyr data during the monitoring period is then multiplied by that ratio to give an estimate of the average concentration at the Zephyr for a full year.

-The data from the period May to November 2021 was annualised according to the process set out in box 7.9 of Defra's Local Air Quality Management Technical Guidance (TG16).
+The data from the period July 2021 to January 2022 was annualised according to the process set out in box 7.9 of Defra's Local Air Quality Management Technical Guidance (TG16).
 Continuous monitoring background sites were used for the annualisation calculations.
-Full year data for 2021 is not yet available therefore 2020 data was used for the annual mean concentrations.
+Full year data for 2021 was used for the annual mean concentrations.